Curriculum - Dog Grooming School

 Upon reaching Stage 10, you will have the unique opportunity to reinforce your studies by practicing what you have learned in a grooming facility.
 Unlike other programs that generally charge in excess of $8,000 for a hands-on program, we include this rewarding and educational experience at a fraction of the cost as an essential part of the ABC learning experience.
 We believe that a hands-on component will provide each student with a better understanding and working knowledge of what is expected of a groomer in the working world.

 As a student, you will be evaluated on your aptitude for performing the tasks expected of a professional groomer.
 This stage allows you the opportunity to put what you have learned into practice.
-The externship consists of 100 hours of unpaid work experience which combines grooming basics with mastery skills while assisting a professional groomer with their four-legged clients.
+The externship consists of a minimum of 100 hours of unpaid work experience which combines grooming basics with mastery skills while assisting a professional groomer with their four-legged clients.

 Stage 11 – FINAL EXAM & GRADUATION - 14 Days (3.33 Units)